 We just got back our power.
 It had been out since early this morning.
 This was the second Sunday in a row with no electricity.
 We’ve lost power many times this month, once for about 36 hours which really got me down…

 Today’s storm brought over eight inches of snow to Deep Bay.
-Usually we don’t get much snow right here down on the water, but we definitely got snow today.
+Usually we don’t get much snow right here down by the water, but we definitely got snow today.
 I went out this morning and took some pictures while the snow was still falling.
 Several bushes collapsed under the weight of the snow.

 Previous November storms were all wind and rain including the one that took out our power for two days.
 I eventually walked to Bowser which had power.
 My grandmother’s house in Union Bay always seems to have power.
 The biggest storm took down several cement power poles which also blocked access to Deep Bay by road.